seng637-winter2025/a1-Group-6/seng637-a1-group6.md

 # How the pair testing was managed and team work/effort was divided
 Pair testing was organized by assigning roles of "driver" and "observer" within each pair.
 The driver conducted the tests, while the observer documented findings and provided real-time feedback.
 We rotated roles to ensure balanced participation and knowledge sharing.
 Regular communication and coordination using Microsoft Team chats/meetings helped to ensure smooth collaboration and effective pair testing.
+See Test logistics for more detials

 # Difficulties encountered, challenges overcome, and lessons learned